StreetScout

 Where is Berwick?

-Berwick is a suburb of Victoria, Australia.
+Berwick is a suburb of Victoria, Australia, in the Casey local government area.

 What is the population of Berwick?